rosschapman/if-ross-wrote-javascript/lib/README.md

 Kinda just dumping a bunch of stuff in here at the mo.
-Lolz, I even have a file that isn't being used.
+Lolz, I'm not even using `mixin-factory.js` yet.
 But like, dress for the job you want, right??